alexurdea/http-record/README.md

 Of course, you can just record with just the `--record` option.
 You can then go to the recordings directory, and edit the files before replaying them.

+Ports:
+  - web-client: 9000 dev server / 7654 for prod server
+  - websockets: 8400 for sync with web client - should be 7654, as as prod server
+  - proxy port: 8000

 Config
 ------